hassandiv/Hassan-SDK/README.md

 ## Usage

-To use the SDK, simply import it into your app.ts project and create a new instance of the LordOfTheRingsAPI class:
+To use the SDK, simply import it into your app.ts file in your project and create a new instance of the LordOfTheRingsAPI class:

 ```ts
 import LordOfTheRingsAPI from "@hassandiv/lord-of-the-rings-sdk";